Boris Says... 13 effective presentation tips all in one place!

 One quick thing...

 If you're new to my blog, welcome!
-I'm Dr. Echo Rivera and I train women academics, researchers, scientists, and evaluators on how to create effective & engaging slide presentations.
+I'm Dr. Echo Rivera and I train academics, researchers, scientists, and evaluators on how to create effective & engaging slide presentations.
 Be sure to sign up for our email newsletter to get updates and more!

 If you're using a font size on 30 or smaller then it probably means 2 things: (1) people can't read your slides, and (2) you have too much text on your slides!